flotools/flotools/README.md

 * Fixed Speak/Select track view to work properly for aux tracks.
 * Split increase/decrease nudge value into 4 macros to accommodate both numpad and qwerty input.
 * Fixed prompts for several Shortcut Helper macros for Mix/Edit windows.

+### Flo Tools 2.3.2:

+* Speak Selected Tracks/DeSelect all tracks: changed to option+Shift+L
+* List Selected Tracks/List Unselected Tracks: changed to Control+Shift+L
+* Speak Selected Clips: changed to Option+Shift+, (comma)
+* Previous/Next column shortcut for Midi Event List Reporting: changed to Option+Shift+Left Bracket or Right Bracket, respectively
+* Speak Record-enabled Tracks/disarm all tracks has been taken out of beta stage, and now works reliably.
+This is also true for the related command, Control+Shift+r, to List Record-Enabled Tracks/List Record-Disabled Tracks.